Cancel anytime

 Core Business Areas

-- Rail Freight: Transporting various commodities including grain, coal, petroleum, chemicals, forest products, and intermodal containers.
-Rail Freight accounts for bulk of CN revenue.
+- Rail Freight: Transportation of various commodities including grain, fertilizer, coal, petroleum, chemicals, forest products, and intermodal traffic.

-- Other: Includes services such as transloading and distribution.
+- Other: Includes services like transloading and distribution.

 Leadership and Structure